nilenta/natsu-bot-framework/README.md

 # yeah but how do i add commands

 In the `commands` folder, add a js file, name it whatever you want the command to be called.
-For example, lets say i want to make a command called `help`.
+For example, lets say I want to make a command called `help`.

-If i want it to say "You need help?
+If I want it to say "You need help?
 I gotchu bro" I would add this:

 ```js
 module.exports = {